Spade-and-Archer/UltimateFightARR/README.md

 This can be done with any tool you like, but an easy way is to download off of github and extract the archive
 2) Open command prompt and `cd` to wherever you put the source code.
 Should be something like `C:/Users/Me/FightARR`.
-3) type the command `npm install` and wait for it to complete
+3) Type the command `npm install` and wait for it to complete
-4) create a file name `.env` and put it in the `FightARR` folder.
+4) Create a file name `.env` and put it in the `FightARR` folder.
-5) copy the above template into the `.env` file and then adjust it so that it works for you.
+5) Copy the above template into the `.env` file and then adjust it so that it works for you (e.g. fill in your API key for ProwlARR)
+6) Double check that .env file, make sure the downloads are going into the right place and that you have selected how many days back you want to look for fights and what kinds of fights you want.
+7) Run the command `npm run start` This will begin the process of looking for fights and downloading them

+Set up a task in windows task scheduler or another program to automatically run that command in the source directory every day or every few days or whatever to stay up to date.

+Some notes:

+ - this uses wikipedia as a data source.
+So if wikipedia goes out of date on the fights, this tool will start to lag.
+I know that's insane, but it is genuinely the best source of data for this
+ - This tool will not allow imports.
+If you already have a collection of 100 fights it's probably best that you just set up plex or Kodi or whatever to look in both your original folder and a new folder for this program.
+ - This tool determines what fights have been downloaded based on what folders have been created in it's download directory.
+An empty folder still counts.
+So do with that knowledge what you will.
+ - This tool does not have robust tools to retry downloads.
+If it downloads the wrong thing once and you delete the folder and tell it to try again, it will probably just try to download the exact same thing again.

+Ways to improve

+- I want to add a UI

+- I want to think about adding support for other fighting sports

+- I want to add better handling of problem downloads, detecting that a download has failed and trying again with another torrent.